lcsig/Sequence-Searcher/README.md

 ```

 #### Fuzzy Matching III
-In this method, any number of terms is allowed for dropping from the OEIS sequence,
-but a specific number of terms from the input sequence.
+In this method, any number of terms can be dropped from the OEIS sequence, but a specific number of terms from the input sequence.

 In other words, this type can be used to check the existence of the input sequence terms in the same order in other
 sequences while allowing some terms to be off.